codepath/android_guides/Handling-Configuration-Changes.md

           android:label="@string/app_name">
 ```

-Now, when one of these configurations change, MyActivity does not restart.
+Now, when one of these configurations change, the activity does not restart.
 Instead, the activity receives a call to `onConfigurationChanged()`:

 ```java
 // Within the activity which receives these changes